Philosophical Counselling can take you to the next level...

 Relating oneself to another self....

-Thus, to say that empathy is an epistemological tool is simply to acknowledge that it is a way of attaining knowledge; real knowledge about another person’s way of thinking, reasoning and being in the world.
-When clients experience empathy they can open more easily to themselves and can more easily share empathy with others.
-Practically speaking, of course, empathy - and the care that in practice accompanies empathy - are key elements of psychological resilience, maturing and growth and, they make the world a kinder more understanding place.
+When clients experience empathy, they can open more easily to themselves, as well as more easily share empathy with others.
+Practically speaking, of course, empathy - and the care that in practice accompanies empathy - are key elements of psychological resilience, maturing, and growth; and, they make the world a bit kinder, gentler, more understanding.

 Insight